 That means I better learn to make my own or my spice mission will get very expensive

-Tips for making Homemade Pumpkin Pie Spice
+Tips for making this spice

 - Place the mortar and pestle on the ground or floor because it will be so much easier to grind the ingredients.